 Chips are optional in this Mediterranean diet cookie recipe.
 I have also made this recipe with chopped dried apricots or golden raisins.

 These cookies don't last long at my house.

-Store in airtight container for up to 3-4 days.
-Freeze for up to 3 months.
+Store in an airtight container for up to 3-4 days.
+Freeze in a ziplock bag for up to 3 months.

 This site contains general information about diet, health, fitness, and nutrition.
 This information should not be used to diagnose, treat, prevent, or cure any disease or condition.
 Please consult with your physician before using any dietary supplement or before beginning a diet or exercise program.